203webgroup/phockito/README.md

 $b = new B();
 Phockito::when($stub)->Foo(argOfTypeThat('B', is(equalTo($b))))->return('Zap');
 ```

-It's also possible to pass a mock to 'when', rather than the result of a method call on a mock, e.g.
-`Phockito::when($mock)->methodToStub(...)->thenReturn(...)`.
-This side-steps the type system entirely.

 Note that `argOfTypeThat` is only compatible with object type-hints; arguments with `array` or `callable` type-hints
 cannot be handled in a type-safe way.